MatAtBread/ApiPublisher/README.md

 		}
 	} ;

-	// This is IMPORTANT.
-Loading remote, nested APIs that are NOT client instances (i.e.
-	// shipped in the initial request) is NOT supported in v1.1.0.
-This will be corrected
-	// in a later version.
-	myApi.userApi = clientInstance = [] ;
+	// This is important - nested APIs must be clieniInstances myApi.userApi = clientInstance = [] ;

 In this example, if a call is made to "/myApi", the return API will contain a nest API iff. the request has been authenticated by some mechanism that has set a session.
 Without authenication,